 If she's cool with an open relationship, she can also change her mind about it once it moves into action territory (note though, that she--like you--cannot control your actions just choose about her own).
 She can also choose to leave the relationship (as can you).

 - Re-examine your beliefs of what is 'normal' and what is not.
 You only know for sure what is normal for you.

 - Understand that having feelings is okay; but acting on your feelings--if you intend to be ethical--is more about making sure you don't cross others' boundaries or let them cross yours, which can easily happen when you believe a particular thing is 'normal' and thus acceptable.
 Don't assume.

 - You entered this relationship with the agreement and expectation of monogamy for both of you.
 Understand that you both have the choice to change the agreement, but that you also both have the choice to leave the relationship if the agreement changes.

-Finally growth–all growth–is worth it in my opinion; it is an investment in the self.
+Finally growth--all growth--is worth it in my opinion; it is an investment in the self.
 But all growth involves some degree of pain.
-You can read about the difference between pain and suffering on my blog if you’re a patron.

 Read About Building A Consent Culture